 You will be allowed to enter Costa Rica after if you have complied with the above-mentioned criteria and not running a fever at the time of your trip.

-Vaccinations and Immunizations For Costa Rica
+Vaccinations For Costa Rica

 It is important to be prepared advance of your arrival, and get the proper vaccination before going on your trip to Costa Rica.